charming-art/charming/README.md

 }
 ```

 Beginners can learn new concepts progressively to increase efficiency as they master the basics, gradually unlocking the full potential of Charming.
-It is also possible for Charming to provide some wrappers to reduce the learning curve in the future.
+It is also possible for Charming to provide some wrappers to reduce the learning curve in the future:

 ```js
 import * as cm from "@charming-art/charming";